Redresses of Jaheel's Ship

 DS9: Babel

 In this DS9 episode we can see Jaheel's ship, a starship that has many similarities with the Ranger 3 or the Katarian ship from Buck Rogers.
 (Jaheel is a Boslic but only in retroactive continuity.
 We will not refer to his ship as a Boslic design in this article although it is probably one.)
 Jaheel's ship shows up in three brief scenes.
 The physical model is not re-used in later Star Trek episodes.
-Rather than taking the Buck Rogers miniature itself and removing the wings and pipes as described above, a mold was created from the main body of Ken Larson's design and different details were attached to build Jaheel's ship.
+Rather than taking the Buck Rogers miniature itself and removing the wings and pipes as described above, a mould was created from the main body of Ken Larson's design and different details were attached to build Jaheel's ship.

 Ken Larson worked on several Star Trek productions after the end Buck Rogers.
 Perhaps that is how the VFX people of Star Trek (such as Greg Jein or Dick Brownfield) got their hands on either the very model or the moulds.
 Ken Larson may have done them a favor when they urgently needed a model for the DS9 episode.

-It is obvious that the DS9 ship was more than only "inspired" by Ken Larson's design.
+It is obvious in the screen cap comparison that the DS9 ship was more than only "inspired" by Ken Larson's design.
 The two models are not just similar; essential parts are identical.
 The general shape of the hull is the same, considering that the Buck Rogers model has additional parts that are missing on Jaheel's ship.
 The angle of the front tip looks like it is the same.
 The two indentations on both sides are in the same places.
 The aft fin is nearly the same.
 No comparison is possible regarding the engines; they are much better recognizable in DS9 where they are red.

 Most notably we can recognize the characteristic shapes of the three cockpit windows of the Buck Rogers ship on the Star Trek model when it is docked to the station.
 Jaheel's ship is a lot bigger and has a real bridge, so cockpit windows that occupy a large portion of the hull would make no sense.
 We can see that on Jaheel's ship that those windows were disguised as slightly recessed parts of the hull.
 They were covered with a gray, partially ribbed material.
 The central cockpit window was partially obscured with a bridge superstructure that includes two much smaller windows facing forward.
 This lets the Star Trek ship appear a lot bigger than in the other science fiction series.
 Yet, we can still make out the original outlines of all cockpit windows.
 The tapered shape with indentations is clearly the same on both ship models.